theodi/collaborative-data-patterns-catalogue/jekyll/collections/_patterns/follow-your-users.md

 category: community-management
 title: Follow Your Users
 nav_order: 1
+description: >-
+    It can be difficult to decide which communication and collaboration tools are best to use on a project.
+context: >-
+    There is  a range of existing tools available online to support communication and collaboration.
+Your community may already be using some of these tools in their other activities at home or at work.
+Replicating these tools, eg by adding features to your project, can be costly to build and maintain.
-description: |-
+solution: |-
     Don’t insist that your community only uses a particular  communication/collaboration tool.
 Allow them to use whichever services they find effective.

     List the tools and channels that your community is using to help the community connect with one another.

     Ensure there is a set place  for key information, e.g. where to find your **Published Policies**, and that the contact points for project leads are clear.
 Be consistent about which channels you use for important updates, but otherwise engage with the community in ways that are convenient to them.
-problem: >-
-    It can be difficult to decide which communication and collaboration tools are best to use on a project.
-context: >-
-    There is  a range of existing tools available online to support communication and collaboration.
-Your community may already be using some of these tools in their other activities at home or at work.
-Replicating these tools, eg by adding features to your project, can be costly to build and maintain.
 examples:
     -
         title: HOT OSM Trello board